RubFlub/Nebula-ToS-and-Privacy-Policy/privacy-policy.md

 # Stored Information
 The bot may store the following information:
 - The member count of a partnered server at the time of the last update.
-- The id of the 'head host' of the server, as designated by an admin fo the server.
+- The id of the 'head host' of the server, as designated by an admin for the server.
 - A set of 'hosts' ids, as designated by the head host.
 - The ID of the partnered server.
 - The name of the partnered server, as set by an admin of the server.